Central Auditory Processing Disorder Treatment

 While ADD medicines manage symptoms, our program targets the cause of inattentiveness, the inefficient processing.
 Because we tackle the language processing delays that make listening in class exhausting and reading a challenge, many clients report improvements in focus.

 Improve Ability To Follow Directions

 Children with central auditory system delays do not process fast enough to listen accurately.
 Consequently, for them, language is always coming at them too quickly and it can sound a little muddy.
 Background noise can also be troublesome.
 Improved processing efficiency from our program effectively slows the world down for your child.
 As a result, he will be more able to hear and follow directions at natural language speed.

 Auditory processing disorder reduces the capacity to learn by listening.
 Therefore it limits vocabulary, grammar, semantics (attaching meaning), articulation and/or conversational skills.
 Furthermore, inefficient listening impacts reading and writing.

 Our software engages with the student to build listening skills.
 In addition, it teaches vocabulary, language syntax and other language skills that are almost always lagging as a result of the processing deficit.

 Your Next Step

-To find out if your child is a candidate for our auditory processing disorder treatment, call one of our specialists for a free consult.
+To find out if your child is a candidate for our auditory processing disorder treatment, call one of our specialists for a free consultation or watch this video.